liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/backup-and-recovery-planning.md

 ### Minimize latency between SQL Server and the backup location

 In general, use a local disk instead of a network drive for backups.
 If you are backing up multiple servers, you may want to have a directly connected computer that both servers can write to.
 Network drives that have 1 millisecond or less latency between them and the computers that are running SQL Server will perform well.
-If your farm has multiple servers in it (including the computer that is running SQL Server, you must use UNC network paths for the SharePoint farm backup location.
+If your farm has multiple servers in it (including the computer that is running SQL Server), you must use UNC network paths for the SharePoint farm backup location.

 ### Avoid processing conflicts

-Do not run backup jobs during times in which users must have access to the system.
+Don't run backup jobs during times in which users must have access to the system.

 To avoid I/O bottlenecks, perform the main backup to a separate disk, and only then copy to tape.